Citrus macroptera: Cultivation

+Citrus macroptera is cultivated widely in the Sylhet region (South Asia) of Bangladesh and the Barak Valley Division of the Indian state of Assam, where it is known as hatkhora or (ꠢꠣꠔꠇꠞꠣ, [ɦat̪xɔɾa]).

-A cultivar of C. macroptera var. annamensis known as 'Sat Kara', is grown primarily in the Sylhet Division of northeastern Bangladesh where it is called "hatkhora".
+Citrus macroptera is cultivated on a small scale in home gardens in the northeast Indian states of Mizoram, Tripura, and Meghalaya, where its fruit is used for various purposes.
+A cultivar of C. macroptera var. annamensis is grown in the Sylhet Division of northeastern Bangladesh.

+Citrus macroptera is also commercially cultivated in South Africa, Spain, and Tonga.
+In Spain the plant serves as a rootstock for other Citrus species.

 Uses

 Culinary uses

-In Bangladesh, the thick fleshy rind of Citrus macroptera is eaten as a vegetable, while the pulp is usually discarded because of its bitter-sour taste.
-The thick rind is cut into small pieces and cooked (either green or ripe) in beef, mutton, and fish curries.
+In Bangladesh, especially Sylhet, the thick fleshy rind of Citrus macroptera is eaten as a vegetable, while the pulp is usually discarded because of its bitter-sour taste.
+The thick rind is cut into small pieces and cooked (either green or ripe) in beef, mutton, and fish curries, it is also used in Dal.
 The rind is often sun-dried for later cooking and consumption.
-The fruit is also a primary ingredient in satkora/shatkora pickles.
-It is also used in doner kebabs in British Bangladeshi fast-food restaurants.
+The fruit is also pickled.

 Perfumery

-Many of the C. macroptera var. annamensis fruits are exported from Bangladesh, exacting a high price because their oil is used in the perfume industry.
+The oil of the annamensis cultivar is used in the perfume industry.